Michelle3334/freaky_memory/README.md

     <img src="assets/images/readme/contactus.PNG">

 ## Features left to implement
-* I would like to include various levels of difficulty.
+* Increased levels of difficulty.
+* An option to log in and save your scores.
+* Accuracy percentage.

 [Back to Table of Contents](https://github.com/Michelle3334/freaky_memory#table-of-contents)